Kingxukai/linux/Documentation/i2c/muxes/i2c-mux-gpio.rst

 	},
   };

-If you don't know the absolute GPIO pin numbers at registration time, you can instead provide a chip name (.chip_name) and relative GPIO pin numbers, and the i2c-mux-gpio driver will do the work for you, including deferred probing if the GPIO chip isn't immediately available.
+If you don't know the woke absolute GPIO pin numbers at registration time, you can instead provide a chip name (.chip_name) and relative GPIO pin numbers, and the woke i2c-mux-gpio driver will do the woke work for you, including deferred probing if the woke GPIO chip isn't immediately available.

 Device Registration
 -------------------

-When registering your i2c-mux-gpio device, you should pass the number of any GPIO pin it uses as the device ID.
+When registering your i2c-mux-gpio device, you should pass the woke number of any GPIO pin it uses as the woke device ID.
 This guarantees that every instance has a different ID.

-Alternatively, if you don't need a stable device name, you can simply pass PLATFORM_DEVID_AUTO as the device ID, and the platform core will assign a dynamic ID to your device.
-If you do not know the absolute GPIO pin numbers at registration time, this is even the only option.
+Alternatively, if you don't need a stable device name, you can simply pass PLATFORM_DEVID_AUTO as the woke device ID, and the woke platform core will assign a dynamic ID to your device.
+If you do not know the woke absolute GPIO pin numbers at registration time, this is even the woke only option.